Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Introduction

-There is an urgent need to \textbf{expand our emerging vision of agentic SE beyond code} to examine a full range of SE activities, artefacts, roles, and concerns -- traditional ones renewed for agents and multi-agent systems and new ones required to make human-agent ecosystems work.
-This paper contributes to the emerging agentic SE vision by: (a) extending its scope beyond coding, toward a \textit{\textbf{`whole of process'}} \textbf{vision}, by grounding it in a discussion of SE foundations and evolution (in Section \ref{models}), (b) proposing a preliminary set of \textbf{values and principles} to guide our collective design of the emerging vision (in Section \ref{craft_principles}), and (c) highlighting the importance of, and sharing guidance on, building well-defined \textbf{vocabulary} (terminology) for the emerging agentic SE area (in Section \ref{terminology}).
-Together, it is hoped that these ideas will steer our emerging community vision of agentic SE in the direction of laying the core foundation of agentic SE process models, more fleshed out values and principles, and well-defined vocabulary to support our scholarly conversations, in verbal and written forms.
+For agentic SE to become the next process-level paradigm shift (and not just a coding accelerator), we need to \textbf{expand the emerging vision of agentic SE beyond code} to examine a full range of socio-technical activities, artefacts, roles, and concerns across the entire SE lifecyle, with traditional ones renewed for agents and multi-agent systems as well as new ones required to make human-agent ecosystems work.
+This paper contributes to the emerging agentic SE vision by: (a) extending its scope beyond coding, toward a \textit{\textbf{`whole of process'}} \textbf{vision}, grounding it in a discussion of SE foundations and evolution (in Section \ref{models} and \ref{towardagenticSE}), (b) proposing a preliminary set of \textbf{values and principles} to guide our collective design of the emerging vision (in Section \ref{craft_principles}), and (c) highlighting the importance of, and sharing guidance on, building well-defined \textbf{vocabulary} (terminology) for the emerging agentic SE discipline (in Section \ref{terminology}).
+Together, it is hoped that these ideas will steer our emerging community vision of agentic SE toward laying the core foundations of agentic SE process models, more fleshed out values and principles, and well-defined vocabulary to support our conversations, in verbal and written forms.
 As with other recent visions, these are not meant to be exhaustive or final.
-Rather, they are \textbf{intended to encourage community feedback and discussions} about adopting a systematic and principled approach to thinking about, researching, and enabling agentic SE.
+Rather, they are \textbf{intended to encourage community feedback and discussions} about adopting a systematic and principled approach to thinking about, researching, and enabling agentic SE (i.e., agentic AI for SE, SE for agentic AI).